-The Downtown Truckee Wine, Walk & Shop is proud to celebrate its 20th year!
-Since 2004, it has been regarded as one of Truckee's iconic annual events.
+For more than two decades, the Downtown Truckee Wine, Walk & Shop has been regarded as one of Truckee's iconic annual events.

 Event founder Brinn Talbot recalls how it all began.
 In 2004, the North Lake Tahoe Resort Association (NLTRA)’s Autumn Food & Wine Festival in Olympic Valley sought to expand the festival to include neighboring communities such as Truckee and Tahoe City.
 The NLTRA approached the Truckee Donner Chamber of Commerce to gauge their interest in putting on a Truckee food and wine event.
 The timing coincided with the Donner Party Hike, which the Chamber already organized, so they offered the food and wine event to Talbot via her PR firm, Switchback PR + Marketing.

 Since she already represented Truckee as a destination as well as several restaurant clients located downtown, it made sense to take on the project.
 Furthermore, Switchback was interested in having a signature event with a percent of proceeds benefiting a selected non-profit.
 It seemed like a great opportunity, despite having just two months to pull the whole thing together.
 On Saturday, Oct.
 2, 2004, merchants in historic downtown Truckee offered wine and appetizer tastings to the 500 wine-lovers, food connoisseurs and shoppers who flocked to the event.

 Since then, the event has gained momentum in each successive year.
 The Autumn Food & Wine festival changed the location and timing of their event in 2007, moving it the weekend after Labor Day.
 Because one of the objectives was to bring locals and tourists into downtown Truckee during the slower off-season, and because September is still part of Truckee’s high-season, Talbot decided to break away from their event, keep with the early October timing and making hers a stand-alone event.